aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 # III.
 Required Runs
 --------------------------------------------------------------------------------

-There are three QoS tests and the steps for each are the same, only the base test to be run and the type of QoS employed (bandwidth or IOPs) change.
+There are three QoS tests and the steps for each are the same, only the base test and the type of QoS employed (bandwidth or IOPs) change.

 1. IOR, sequential, N to N, reads and writes - base test: `IOR test 1.d` - QoS: `read and write Bandwidth`
 2. IOR, random, small-transaction, N to N, reads and writes - base test: `IOR test 3.d` - QoS: `read and write IOPs`